produceconsumerobot/iParade/README.md

 controller-based status bar appearance* and set the Value to "NO".
 Add another row for *Status bar is initially hidden* and set the Value to "YES".
 This hides the status bar in iOS 7.
+- Also in ```iParade > Resources > iParade-Info.plist```, add a row for
+*UIRequiresFullScreen* and set to *YES*.
+This gets around a new issue in iOS 9, where submission to the app store fails with ERROR ITMS-90474 and ITME-90475.